|

 scanner combined with some very nice features found in the Tesoro

-Lobo and Whites MXT.
+Lobo, XP Gold Maxx and the Whites MXT.

 In just over 1 month approx 6 outings the T2 has found over 100